pablo-grande/Shadows/README.md

 Shadows
 =======

-A game about progress and sacrifice.
+A game about progress and sacrifice, with squares.